 Industries experiencing a decline in employment rates such as Wholesale trade is due to the trend in consumers going straight to the source, cutting out intermediaries.
-Today’s thriving direct-to-consumer (D2C) brands are providing quality products at affordable prices, and this combined with price comparison websites and online shopping is transforming the traditional sales supply chain.
+Today’s thriving direct-to-consumer (D2C) brands are providing quality products at affordable prices.
+Combined with price comparison websites and online shopping, is transforming the traditional sales supply chain.

 “When we think about jobs of the future, we tend to think about drone pilots and app developers, but its nurses, teachers and construction workers.
 The effect of automation has a longer-term time frame than many think.
 There is time to plan the next phase of one’s career path.
 I would look for a job that involves interaction with people.
 Jobs relying on people skills, creativity, and which require advanced decision-making will be in demand.” – Mark McCrindle.